GhassanIshag/Taxma/README.md

 -	Google Fonts: Google fonts were linked into the html files throughout the project.
 -	Font Awesome 6.2.1: Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 -	GitHub: GitHub is used to store the projects code after being pushed from Git.
-- Canvas canvas was used to create the logo.
+- Canva: canva was used to create the logo.
 -	Penpot:  was used to create the wireframes during the design process.

 ## User Story